The Best Hotel Credit Cards for Every Type of Traveler

 Annual fee: $99

-Reward details: You’ll earn up to 26X points per $1 spent on stays at IHG hotels; 5X points on travel, gas stations, and restaurants; and 3X points on other purchases Those points can be redeemed for hotel stays at IHG-branded hotels.
+Reward details: You’ll earn up to up to 26X total points on stays at IHG hotels & resorts; 5X points on travel, gas stations, and restaurants; and 3X points on all other purchases Those points can be redeemed for hotel stays at IHG-branded hotels.

 Other benefits include: